BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_use_Bones_and_Skeletons.md

 };
 ```

-The bone that to be displayed is controlled by setting a uniform on the shader.
+The bone that is to be displayed is controlled by setting a uniform on the shader.
 ```javascript
 boneWeightShader.setFloat(targetBoneIndex, index)
 ```